 As prescribed by accounting standards governing goodwill and other intangible assets, we undertake an annual review of the goodwill asset balance reflected in our financial statements.
 Our review is conducted during the fourth quarter of the year, unless there has been a triggering event prescribed by applicable accounting rules that warrants an earlier interim testing for possible goodwill impairment.
-In the past, we have had non-cash adjustments for goodwill impairment as a result of such testings (\$61.2 million in 2008, \$44.5 million in 2007, and \$20.7 million in 2006).
+In the past, we have had non-cash adjustments for goodwill impairment as a result of such testings (\$61.2 million in 2008 and \$44.5 million in 2007).
 A future goodwill impairment test may result in a future non-cash adjustment, which could adversely affect our earnings for any such future period.

-Our Chairman, together with other insiders, currently has sufficient voting power to elect a majority of our Board of Directors.
+The estate of our former Chairman currently has sufficient voting power to elect a majority of our Board of Directors.

-Our Chairman, Ray C. Anderson, beneficially owns approximately 47% of our outstanding Class B common stock.
+The estate of our former Chairman, Ray C. Anderson, who passed away in August 2011, beneficially owns approximately 51% of our outstanding Class B common stock.
 The holders of the Class B common stock are entitled, as a class, to elect a majority of our Board of Directors.
-Therefore, Mr. Anderson, together with other insiders, has sufficient voting power to elect a majority of the Board of Directors.
+Therefore, the estate of Mr. Anderson has sufficient voting power to elect a majority of the Board of Directors.
 On all other matters submitted to the shareholders for a vote, the holders of the Class B common stock generally vote together as a single class with the holders of the Class A common stock.
-Mr. Anderson's beneficial ownership of the outstanding Class A and Class B common stock combined is approximately 6%.
+Beneficial ownership of the outstanding Class A and Class B common stock combined by Mr. Anderson's estate is approximately 5%.